excellenteasy/website/src/blog/_posts/2013-06-19-how-the-web-empowered-us-to-ship-ios-7-ui-only-7-days-after-its-announcement.md

   caption: Photo by [William Hook](http://www.flickr.com/photos/83542829@N00/9017190514/) [CC BY SA 2.0](http://creativecommons.org/licenses/by-sa/2.0/)
 {% endimage %}

-Since we’ve started to exclusively focus on mobile web apps over two years ago, we’ve seen the release of iOS 5 and 6.
+Since we started to exclusively focus on mobile web apps over two years ago, we’ve seen the release of iOS 5 and 6.
 And every iteration has pushed the boundaries of what the browser and WebView can do.
 The same is true for the evolving Android versions as well.
 For each OS version, *we created a set of UI elements that our users can not tell apart from their native counterparts*.

 The introduction of iOS 7 is a departure from the UI schemes we created for iOS 5 and 6.
 So while the transition from iOS 5 to 6 was relatively trivial <!-- more --><span id="more"></span>since the primary change was only a changed gradient, *the transition from iOS 6 to 7 appears to be way more dramatic*.